Neostoicism: Literature

-In the Hapsburg Monarchy
+In the Habsburg Monarchy

 Francisco Sánchez de las Brozas promoted neostoicism in Spain, as an editor of an Epictetus edition published in 1600.
 Later Quevedo published his Doctrina Estoica (1635), continuing efforts to bridge the gap between Stoicism and Christian beliefs.
 Virgilio Malvezzi, called "the Seneca of the Italian language" by Benedetto Croce, was a member of the Italian coterie at Philip IV's court during this same period.

-During the lifetime of Lipsius, the Hapsburg Monarchy, which included the Spanish Netherlands, had capitals at Madrid and Prague.
+During the lifetime of Lipsius, the Habsburg monarchy, which included the Spanish Netherlands, had capitals at Madrid and Prague.
 Lipsius was widely read in Bohemia and Hungary.
 Rudolf II, Holy Roman Emperor did not approve of the warlike Spanish policy in the Netherlands, thought of as within the Empire, of Philip II of Spain.
 Zdeněk Vojtěch Popel z Lobkovic (1568–1628) read much in Lipsius.
 Nicolaus Vernulaeus who became historiographer to Ferdinand III, Holy Roman Emperor drew in his Institutiones politicae on neostoicism and its revised version by Adam Contzen, a Jesuit follower of Lipsius.
 János Rimay was a Hungarian neo-stoic poet interested in a national revival in Hungary.